 We recently wrote an article about the top web design companies in Ghana.

 One of the interesting things is that the criteria for selecting the best website design firms and agencies overlaps a lot with when you want to choose a website designer to work on your own project.

-And as you can well imagine, it’s an important step to choose the right one to ensure your project turns out wonderfully without your investment going to waste.
+And as you can well imagine, it’s an important step to find the right one to ensure your project turns out wonderfully without your investment going to waste.

 So below, you’ll find a series of steps you should consider when choosing a web designer, whether you’re now starting an online business or are an established company wanting a redesign.

 Before you choose a website designer…